SAP/sap-btp-service-operator/README.md

 ```

 ### 3. Centrally-Managed Namespace
-Define a secret named <namespace>-sap-btp-service-operator in the Centrally Managed Namespace.
+Define a secret named: `<namespace>-sap-btp-service-operator` in the Centrally Managed Namespace.
 Note: The centrally managed namespace is defined by the value specified in .Values.manager.management_namespace.
 If this value is not set, it defaults to the installation namespace.

 ```yaml